-Bouchez is to provide the same information with a detuned image and results will be anchored for a set up with the Palomar parameters.
+Bouchez is to provide the same information with a detuned image and uncertainty against simulated data will need to be evaluated

 Looking through Rayleigh from another telescope's laser

 (Hayano et. al., PASP 115, 1419-1428, 2003 Dec.)

 - If we are only concerned about the effect of Rayleigh scatter from a laser beam from another telescope on the (visible) WFSs; the pupil plane effect is important: - The flux is concentrated in a rectangle of size (d+Lθ)(f'/f)xD(f'/f) - The total flux is given by: